InlandRevenue/GWS/Service - Identity and Access/Latest/OAuth Authentication - How to Integrate.md

 ## Full Authentication Steps:

-In our gateway services environments OAuth service is used, so as a service provider you would need to trigger customer's behavior to complete this OAuth flow.
+In our gateway services environments OAuth service is used, so as a service provider you would need to trigger customer's behaviour to complete this OAuth flow.

 ### Step 1.
 Service Request
 Customer accesses the Client Application via a web browser.
 They take an action that requires access to myIR Gateway Services.